 A Case of “Do as I Say, Not as I Do”

-Two steps left would have separated the cross from the trees and revealed its full silhouette against the sky.
+This image is a “where you stand” near-miss.
+The left edge of the cross merges with the cypress tree behind it.
+Two steps left would have separated the cross from the trees and revealed its silhouette cleanly against the sky.

 - Check silhouettes and edges

-- Look for objects “kissing” or overlapping in confusing ways
+- Watch for objects “kissing” or overlapping

 Portrait of Margaret Thatcher, © Peter Marlow / Magnum Photos